 \section{Introduction}

-Population games provide a powerful framework to model strategic behaviors in large-scale multi-agent systems, where the action of a single agent has a negligible effect on the utility of the others \cite{sandholm2010population}.
-In this class of games, a non-atomic set of players is divided into a finite number of populations, that may differ one from another both in the available action sets and in the cost functions modeling their preferences, Moreover, interactions among players are anonymous, namely the cost function of each player depends only on her own action and on the aggregate action distribution across the populations.
+Population games \cite{blume2018population,sandholm2010population} provide a powerful mathematical framework to model strategic \tcb{interactions} in large-scale multi-agent systems.
+In this class of games, the set of players is divided into a finite number of populations, which may differ in size, in the available action sets, and in the reward functions modeling the agents' preferences.
+Moreover, the interactions among players are anonymous, namely, the reward of a player depends only on her action and on the aggregate action distribution across the populations.
 Population games find applications in many socio-technical systems, particularly, in the study of congestion in traffic networks, of the emergence of conventions, norms, and institutions, as well as of public goods and externalities.
 They have also been extensively studied in the context of evolutionary biology \cite{smith1974theory}.